cormullion/hue-newlisp/README.md

 The Philips Hue lights can be easily programmed using newLISP.
 The Hue context provides the following functions:

-First, define the bridge's IP address:
+First, find out the bridge's IP address and insert it into this function call:

     (define bridge-IP "192.168.1.1")

-and the user-name (at least 10 characters long):
+Then choose a user-name (it must be at least 10 characters long):

     (define user-name "yourusername")